-Editing photos is a very popular method of both correction and enhancement.
+Editing photos is a very popular method of color correction and enhancement.
 It is particularly important with aquarium photos due to unusual coloration and lighting that can be picked up from the camera sensor.
 DSLR Raw photos also need to be processed before they can be used.
 There are a number of free and paid programs that enable the user to change contrast, brightness, shadows, saturation and color balances.
 Editing your photos can make a huge difference in what the end result looks like, it is nice to have the photos replicate what we see with our own eyes and not what the camera perceives.
-It will also spice up the colour and definition making for spectacular photographs that can be entered in competitions.
+It is also helpful improving the color and definition making for spectacular photographs that can be entered in competitions.